openstack-archive/broadview-collector/doc/microburst_simulation.md

 At this point, it will be good to start the simulator to generate simulated microburst activity.
 Go to where broadview-collector has been cloned from github by devstack (likely /opt/broadview-collector), or clone it yourself.
-Then, cd into broadview-colle4cotr/broadview_collector/tools.
-Edit the script burst.py to set the host and port variables to the IP address and port that the collector is running on, then run the following in a bash window:
+Then, cd into broadview-collector/broadview_collector/tools.
+Edit the script bst_burst.py to set the host and port variables to the IP address and port that the collector is running on, then run the following in a bash window:

     $ while true; do sleep 90; python bst_burst.py; done

-This will get data flowing into the collector and then into the monasca databases.
+This will get data flowing into the collector and then into the monasca API.

 Creating a Dashboard
 --------------------